 2. (25-41) The family of Jerahmeel, a great-grandson of Judah.

 The sons of Jerahmeel, the firstborn of Hezron, were Ram, the firstborn, and Bunah, Oren, Ozem, and Ahijah.
 Jerahmeel had another wife, whose name was Atarah; she was the mother of Onam.
 The sons of Ram, the firstborn of Jerahmeel, were Maaz, Jamin, and Eker.
 The sons of Onam were Shammai and Jada.
 The sons of Shammai were Nadab and Abishur.
 And the name of the wife of Abishur was Abihail, and she bore him Ahban and Molid.
 The sons of Nadab were Seled and Appaim; Seled died without children.
-The son of Appaim was Ishi, the son of Ishi was Sheshan, and Sheshan’s child was Ahlai.
+The son of Appaim was Ishi, the son of Ishi was Sheshan, and Sheshan’s son was Ahlai.
 The sons of Jada, the brother of Shammai, were Jether and Jonathan; Jether died without children.
 The sons of Jonathan were Peleth and Zaza.
 These were the sons of Jerahmeel.
 Now Sheshan had no sons, only daughters.
 And Sheshan had an Egyptian servant whose name was Jarha.
 Sheshan gave his daughter to Jarha his servant as wife, and she bore him Attai.
 Attai begot Nathan, and Nathan begot Zabad; Zabad begot Ephlal, and Ephlal begot Obed; Obed begot Jehu, and Jehu begot Azariah; Azariah begot Helez, and Helez begot Eleasah; Eleasah begot Sismai, and Sismai begot Shallum; Shallum begot Jekamiah, and Jekamiah begot Elishama.

 a.
 The sons of Jerahmeel: This traces a side-line in the tribe of Judah, separate from the line that culminated in David.